— Git — 2 min read

 git rebase with the name of your branch:

 And now, you shall see the changes from your colleagues!
 Now, you can finish off your work and push your changes to the remote repository containing your colleagues' codes!
 You complete today work's tasks!

 You probably don't need to use rebase if you are working on your project. but when you are collaborating with a team in a company or open resource project, then knowing how to use rebase is very important because, without it, you won't be able to access an updated repository.

 In a nutshell,

 git rebase is what allows you to combine someone's branch into your branch so that you can access their codes.
-And remember: to get their codes from the remote repository, go to the master branch and run
+And remember: to get their codes from the remote repository, go to the main branch and run

 git pull and to combine their codes into your codes, run